 Cider Days — Springfield, MO

 Thousands of people come out for the annual Cider Days festival on Historic Walnut Street in Springfield, MO.
 Families love this two-day festival featuring southwest Missouri artists and crafters, live performances from Springfield musicians, and an array of fun, fall-themed family activities.
 Of course you can’t leave without picking up a cup of delicious real apple cider — the main event!
 During this year's Cider Days celebration, guests will also be able to enjoy a Scarecrow Village.
-Cider Days is in its 22nd year for 2019!

 Annual Black Walnut Festival — Stockton, MO

 The annual Black Walnut Festival in Stockton, MO is larger than you might think.
 This yearly event is set to entertain with visiting craftsmen, carnival rides, vendor booths with homemade crafts and foods, and plenty of games for kids.
 The Pet Parade is always a big hit, with all kinds of animals like dogs, cats, teacup pigs, ponies, and more on display.
 Shop the vendor booths, hit up the food trucks, and ride the carnival rides for four full days of fun.
-If you are up for it, compete in the 10th Annual Nut Run or enter your pride and joy in the Black Walnut Festival Baby Contest.
+If you are up for it, compete in the Annual Nut Roll or enter your pride and joy in the Black Walnut Festival Baby Contest.

 HOBA’s Annual Fall Bluegrass Festival — West Plains, MO